 Writing the personal statement is a key part of making a University application to the UK.
 This is the only opportunity a student has to communicate who they are as a person, why they are so excited about studying a particular course, and what makes them a stand-out student – and all of this in 4,000 characters including spaces! .

 Our Head of Education, Fiona Mckenzie, has advised 100’s of students on how to write a competitive personal statement and here she shares her top ten tips.

-Fiona advises “Start off with a big brainstorm with all the ideas that you might want to include, this will give you lots of information to pick and choose from and help you work out the ‘story’ you want to tell the admissions team.
-It is easier to start with a huge character count and edit it down”
+1. Start with a big brainstorm to help you think of all the ideas that you might want to include.
+This will give you lots of information to pick and choose from and help you work out the ‘story’ you want to tell the admissions team.

-Carl writes ‘Keep it honest – do not claim to have read books or speak languages or to have written competition entries if you have not done any of the above.
-You will certainly get caught out if you are called for interview and unless you have genuinely done these things it will generally be obvious when you cannot justify them with contextual information.’
+4. Keep it honest, do not claim to have read books or speak languages or to have written competition entries if you have not done any of the above.
+You will certainly get caught out if you are called for interview and unless you have genuinely done these things it will generally be obvious when you cannot justify them with contextual information.

 5. The character count is tight so avoid ‘waffling’.
 Be careful about working your way through the Thesaurus and using every simile you can find for ‘passionate about’.